How to Recreate Reddit with Dgraph and Vue.js

 Make sure you have a Dgraph installation available for use explicitly for this project, as you don’t want to risk your existing data.
 Installing Dgraph takes just a few minutes and can be easily accomplished on the local system or within a Docker container.
 Check out the official Get Started documentation for details on that!

-Throughout the rest of this tutorial we’ll assume you’re using a local Dgraph installation at the default URL of http://localhost:8080
+Throughout the rest of this tutorial we’ll assume you’re using a local Dgraph installation at the default URL of http://localhost:8080, so please change the address to match your local install if needed.

 Connecting to Dgraph Alpha

 To add our Reddit data to Dgraph we’ll need to establish a connection to Dgraph’s Alpha server which hosts the predicates and indices Dgraph relies on to represent data.
-Since we’re creating a front-end Vue application we’ll be using the dgraph-js-http
+Since we’re creating a front-end Vue application we’ll be using the dgraph-js-http library which provides some helper methods for connecting to Dgraph and executing transactions.

 Let’s start by creating a new directory at